nchlscrawley/cse15l-lab-reports/lab-report-2-week-4.md

 * [*Test File Link*](https://nchlscrawley.github.io/cse15l-lab-reports/test-file3.html)
 * *Symptom*
 ![Image](lab-3-part-2-2.png)
 * The link in the test file had a closing parenthesis in an unexpected location, resulting in memory running out.
-The new code prints the link starting from the first open parenthesis to the last closed parenthesis.
+The new code looks for a closed parenthesis at the end of the line, then prints the link.

 ## Code Change 3
 * *Code Change Diff*